aiven/aiven-docs/docs/products/kafka/concepts/kafka-tiered-storage.md

 Imagine having a tiered topic with 40 TB of data for local and tiered storage.
 You set a local retention time of 7 days.
 Consider the following:

-- You will pay a fixed monthly cost for the 40 TB of local storage.
+- You pay a fixed monthly cost for the 40 TB of local storage.
-- You will be charged for storing 40 TB of data in S3, even if some data is over 7 days.
+- You are charged for storing 40 TB of data in S3, even if some data is over 7 days.
   This is because data is automatically transferred to S3, and billing is based on the highest usage level within each hour.